FredHutch/BreastMR_Audit/README.md

 Steps:

-1. Compare the RIS (MR billing output) for a given period to the manually entered data in BCRP for the same time
+1. This program compare_ris_and_bcrp_for_scan_data_audit.py takes a single argument; the path to the json config file, which contains all other necessary input and output variables.
+Compare the RIS (MR billing output) for a given period to the manually entered data in BCRP for the same time
    - match against patient identifier, scan identifier, and scan date for all MRI's
    - email discordancies to appropriate clinical staff for QA

 2. Update indications for scans in BCRP
    - run stored procedure (from bchin) to update assessment view used for the audit with clinical indications (e.g. screening versus known cancer)